makaimann/SMT-PCB/Proposal.md

 In this project, we hope to significantly reduce design time by allowing users to describe circuits and their physical constraints in Python.
 By doing so, users may take advantage of the language flexibility to make circuit generators, build abstraction levels, and embed debugging circuits in their designs.
 Since the design will be automatically placed and routed, users can focus on the system architecture, rather than having to worry about how long it will take to physically integrate a new feature.

 ## Previous Work
-At the schematic level, [SKiDL](https://github.com/xesscorp/skidl) allows users to instantiate components in Python and wire them together.
+At the schematic level, [SKiDL](https://github.com/xesscorp/skidl) allows users to instantiate PCB components in Python and define connectivity between pads.
 The result is a netlist that can be read by a PCB design tool.
 In this way, the schematic drawing step is bypassed, allowing the user to start immediately with PCB placement and routing.

 Automated placement of components on a PCB is supported by some PCB design tools.
 However, autoplacers are rarely used in practice because they tend to be slow and result in low-quality placements [3,4].
 It may also be inconvenient to specify the positions of certain components, such as connectors, that have to be placed in a specific location [4,5].